isi-vista/AIRD-Datasets/README.md

 ## Citation

-Please, cite our paper with the following bibtex if you use any of these:
+Please cite our paper with the following bibtex if you use any of these:

 ``` latex
 @InProceedings{jaiswal2019aird,